Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 The state capital of Graz is one of the cities to visit in Austria, being the second largest city in the country.
-Its historical old town is a UNESCO World Heritage Site.
+Its historical, old, pictureque town is a UNESCO World Heritage Site.

-Tyrol is home to Austria's highest mountain, the Grossglockner.
+Tyrol is home to the Austrian Alp's highest mountain, the Grossglockner.
 It lies on the border with Carinthia and is 3,797 meters tall.
 Tyrol's capital Innsbruck is entirely surrounded by mountains, meaning it can't expand anymore.
 This makes it the most expensive city in Austria to live in but boy, is it pretty.

 Carinthia is confined by mountain ranges and known for its 200 lakes, of which Millstätter See and Lake Faakare two popular ones.
-Other popular destinations in Carinthia are the state capital Klagenfurt, the many monasteries, churches, and abbeys, as well as the Nationalpark Hohe Tauern.
+Other popular, top destinations in Carinthia are the state capital Klagenfurt, the many monasteries, churches, and abbeys, as well as the Nationalpark Hohe Tauern.